Fisher’s Fantastic Start

 Florida State, with Fisher leading the way, has an undefeated national championship, three conference title game bids, two league crowns and is a perfect 4-0 in the postseason in his four years at the helm.
 Fisher's Seminoles are combined 7-1 against archrivals Florida and Miami.
 They have gone 26-6 in regular season conference games, 28-7 with league title bouts.
 Including games with the Gators, Fisher is 5-1 against the SEC.
 Of Fisher's ten losses with the Seminoles, six of them have come by five points or less, three by a combined four points.

 A noted offensive guru, Fisher, formerly the coordinator at FSU, has experienced remarkable success on that side of the football.
 Last season, Florida State broke the FBS scoring record with 732 total points.
 Quarterback Jameis Winston, who entered the year having never played a college down, became the youngest winner of the Heisman Trophy.
 He follows 2013 first round NFL Draft pick E.J.
 Manuel and 2011 first round NFL Draft pick Christian Ponder, who Fisher taught as a head coach and coordinator, respectively.

 Riding the momentum of 21 wins in 22 games, the Seminoles will most likely enter this fall as the pre-season number one team in the polls.
 For all of the talk of change at Florida State, Fisher has helped restore the program's greatest tradition.
 Given the impossible task of following Bowden, it's an accomplishment that might not be getting the credit it deserves.

-Nobody will ever replace Bowden or duplicate what he did.
+Nobody will ever replace Bowden or duplicate all that he did.
 His legend, building and sustaining a college football dynasty, is beyond compare.
 To that end, Fisher walks past Bowden's memory, boundless and bronzed, every day he goes to work.
 The shadow that follows him now, however, is his own.